-NZ shares snap six-day retreat as central banks begin to act
+NZ shares snap six-day retreat as central banks act on virus outbreak

 Markets had been shaken by the continued spread of covid-19 and its impact on global growth, but sentiment turned positive after the US Federal Reserve, the Bank of Japan, the Bank of England and the European Central Bank suggested they were all ready to act.
 And today, the Reserve Bank of Australia cut its target cash rate 25 basis points to a record low 0.5 per cent.

 Asian markets followed a strong lead on Wall Street where the three main indices all ended close to 5 per cent higher.
-Hong Kong's Hang Seng climbed 0.8 per cent Shanghai's SSEC rose 1.4 per cent.
+Hong Kong's Hang Seng climbed 0.8 per cent and Shanghai's SSEC rose 1.4 per cent.
 Australia's S&P/ASX 200 Index was up 0.8 per cent.

 Grant Davies, an investment adviser at Hamilton Hindin Greene, said the positive lead from Wall Street had flowed through to the local market and was the driving factor ahead of the RBA announcement.